Capital Research Global Investors Sells 83,405 Shares of Paylocity Holding Co. (NASDAQ:PCTY)

-Capital Research Global Investors lowered its stake in shares of Paylocity Holding Co.
-(NASDAQ:PCTY – Get Rating) by 11.3% during the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund owned 651,857 shares of the software maker’s stock after selling 83,405 shares during the quarter.
-Capital Research Global Investors owned approximately 1.18% of Paylocity worth $153,943,000 as of its most recent SEC filing.
+Capital Research Global Investors reduced its stake in Paylocity Holding Co.
+(NASDAQ:PCTY – Get Rating) by 11.3% during the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 651,857 shares of the software maker’s stock after selling 83,405 shares during the period.
+Capital Research Global Investors owned 1.18% of Paylocity worth $153,943,000 at the end of the most recent quarter.

-A number of other large investors also recently modified their holdings of PCTY.
-Invesco Ltd. boosted its stake in shares of Paylocity by 60.4% in the 3rd quarter.
-Invesco Ltd. now owns 1,047,561 shares of the software maker’s stock valued at $293,736,000 after purchasing an additional 394,456 shares during the last quarter.
-American Century Companies Inc. boosted its stake in shares of Paylocity by 120.9% in the 4th quarter.
-American Century Companies Inc. now owns 542,292 shares of the software maker’s stock valued at $128,068,000 after purchasing an additional 296,846 shares during the last quarter.
-TD Asset Management Inc. boosted its stake in shares of Paylocity by 121.5% in the 4th quarter.
-TD Asset Management Inc. now owns 230,304 shares of the software maker’s stock valued at $54,389,000 after purchasing an additional 126,312 shares during the last quarter.
-Millennium Management LLC raised its position in shares of Paylocity by 379.8% in the 3rd quarter.
-Millennium Management LLC now owns 131,122 shares of the software maker’s stock valued at $36,767,000 after acquiring an additional 103,795 shares during the period.
-Finally, First Trust Advisors LP raised its position in shares of Paylocity by 64.7% in the 4th quarter.
-First Trust Advisors LP now owns 259,168 shares of the software maker’s stock valued at $61,205,000 after acquiring an additional 101,796 shares during the period.
-69.01% of the stock is currently owned by hedge funds and other institutional investors.
+Several other large investors also recently added to or reduced their stakes in PCTY.
+Covestor Ltd acquired a new position in shares of Paylocity in the fourth quarter valued at $42,000.
+Masso Torrence Wealth Management Inc. acquired a new position in shares of Paylocity in the fourth quarter valued at about $45,000.
+Rockefeller Capital Management L.P. grew its stake in shares of Paylocity by 110.8% in the third quarter.
+Rockefeller Capital Management L.P. now owns 175 shares of the software maker’s stock valued at $49,000 after acquiring an additional 92 shares in the last quarter.
+First Horizon Advisors Inc. grew its stake in shares of Paylocity by 211.7% in the fourth quarter.
+First Horizon Advisors Inc. now owns 321 shares of the software maker’s stock valued at $75,000 after acquiring an additional 218 shares in the last quarter.
+Finally, Allspring Global Investments Holdings LLC acquired a new position in shares of Paylocity in the fourth quarter valued at about $78,000.
+Hedge funds and other institutional investors own 69.01% of the company’s stock.

-Several brokerages have commented on PCTY.
-Credit Suisse Group began coverage on shares of Paylocity in a report on Wednesday, March 23rd.
-They set a “neutral” rating and a $225.00 target price on the stock.
-Jefferies Financial Group lowered their price objective on shares of Paylocity from $255.00 to $200.00 in a report on Monday, May 23rd.
-Cowen lowered their price objective on shares of Paylocity from $265.00 to $240.00 in a report on Friday, May 6th.
-Cowen lowered their price objective on shares of Paylocity from $265.00 to $240.00 in a report on Friday, May 6th.
-Finally, StockNews.com initiated coverage on shares of Paylocity in a report on Thursday, March 31st.
-They issued a “hold” rating on the stock.
-Three research analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company.
-According to data from MarketBeat, the stock presently has a consensus rating of “Buy” and an average price target of $250.18.
+A number of equities research analysts have issued reports on PCTY shares.
+Cowen reduced their price objective on shares of Paylocity from $265.00 to $240.00 in a research note on Friday, May 6th.
+Wolfe Research upgraded shares of Paylocity from a “market perform” rating to an “outperform” rating and increased their price objective for the stock from $220.00 to $240.00 in a research note on Friday, April 22nd.
+Jefferies Financial Group dropped their target price on shares of Paylocity from $255.00 to $200.00 in a report on Monday, May 23rd.
+StockNews.com started coverage on shares of Paylocity in a report on Thursday, March 31st.
+They issued a “hold” rating for the company.
+Finally, Cowen dropped their target price on shares of Paylocity from $265.00 to $240.00 in a report on Friday, May 6th.
+Three analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company.
+According to MarketBeat, the company currently has an average rating of “Buy” and an average target price of $250.18.

-Paylocity (NASDAQ:PCTY – Get Rating) last announced its earnings results on Thursday, May 5th.
-The software maker reported $1.22 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.91 by $0.31.
-The company had revenue of $245.97 million during the quarter, compared to analysts’ expectations of $241.64 million.
+Paylocity (NASDAQ:PCTY – Get Rating) last released its earnings results on Thursday, May 5th.
+The software maker reported $1.22 earnings per share for the quarter, beating analysts’ consensus estimates of $0.91 by $0.31.
+The business had revenue of $245.97 million during the quarter, compared to the consensus estimate of $241.64 million.
 Paylocity had a net margin of 11.06% and a return on equity of 17.32%.
-Paylocity’s quarterly revenue was up 32.2% on a year-over-year basis.
-During the same quarter in the previous year, the business posted $0.67 earnings per share.
-Research analysts expect that Paylocity Holding Co. will post 1.44 EPS for the current fiscal year.
+The company’s revenue for the quarter was up 32.2% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $0.67 EPS.
+As a group, research analysts expect that Paylocity Holding Co. will post 1.44 EPS for the current fiscal year.

 Paylocity Holding Corporation provides cloud-based payroll and human capital management software solutions for medium-sized organizations in the United States.
 The company offers Payroll and Tax Services solution to simplify payroll, automate processes and manage compliance requirements within one system; expense management, on demand payment, and garnishment solutions; human capital management and employee self-service solutions, document library, compliance dashboard, and HR edge; time and attendance solution, which tracks time and attendance data, eliminating the need for manual tracking of accruals and reducing administrative tasks; schedule tracking services; and time collection devices, including kiosks, time clocks, and mobile and web applications.